case-contract-testing/contract-case/packages/case-definition-dsl/docs/case-definition-dsl.matchers.strings.base64encoded.md

 </td><td>

 </td><td>

+Transformation matcher that matches a base64 encoded version of the given string or string matcher

 WARNING: Since many strings are accidentally decodable as base64, this matcher is best combined with a more restrictive string matcher (eg `StringifiedJson`<!-- -->).